 We finally made it to a part where some of them were just standing in a long line, waiting eternally for someone to lead them to be worthy and useful.

-I asked, whom of you wishes to belong to an entourage and to be finally offered a worthy existence?
+I asked, “Whom of you wishes to belong to an entourage and to be finally offered a worthy existence?”

 Many of them turn to me while other were hesitant and didn’t even want to listen.